thescientress/web-dev/sections/protocol.md

                             To scale to billions of users and transactions, the æternity protocol provides trustless off-chain scaling with <a href="https://github.com/aeternity/protocol/blob/master/channels/README.md">State Channels</a> technology.
 Without compromising on security, State Channels allow peer-to-peer transactions and Smart Contract execution off-chain.
 Channels can be opened and closed in parallel, enabling unlimited scalability.
                         </p>
                         <p>
                             æternity's consensus protocol - <a href="https://github.com/aeternity/protocol/blob/128ef275ae8ed956d62eedb240b64c26b714ce85/consensus/bitcoin-ng.md">Bitcoin-NG</a> - is fast.
 With on-chain speeds reaching 120tx/s, æternity is about 8 times faster than Ethereum and about 15 times faster than Bitcoin.
-Block confirmation times are as low as 3 seconds, which significantly improves the user experience.
+Block confirmation times are as low as 3 seconds, which significantly improves user experience.
                         </p>
                     </div>
                 </div>